-Statistical Analysis of Corpus Data with R - Exercise Sheet for Unit #4 -
+Statistical Analysis of Corpus Data with R Exercise Sheet #4

 In the first part of this exercise, you will practise collocational analysis as explained in the lecture slides by applying the procedure to a new data set based on surface cooccurrence.
 The second part focuses on the application of association measures to keyword extraction, searching for words that are particularly characteristic of spoken or written English.
-The two data sets used for this exercise are included in the SIGIL package.
+The two data sets used for this exercise are part of the corpora package available from CRAN.

-- If you haven't done so already in Unit 1, download and install the SIGIL package from CRAN (see installation notes in handout from Unit 1). - We will use the BNCInChargeOf and BNCcomparison data sets included in this package.
-After loading the package with library(SIGIL), familiarise yourself with the data sets by reading the respective help pages (with ?BNCInChargeOf and ?BNCcomparison). - The BNCInChargeOf data set contains surface collocates of the phrase in charge of, extracted from the British National Corpus.
+- If you haven't done so already, download and install the corpora package from CRAN.
+On Windows and Mac OS X, use the package installer included in the R GUI.
+If you are working with R on the command line, experiment with the function install.packages() (start by reading the help page, ?install.packages). - We will use the BNCInChargeOf and BNCcomparison data sets included in the corpora package.
+After loading the package (library(corpora)), familiarise yourself with the data sets by reading the respective help pages (?BNCInChargeOf and ?BNCcomparison). - The BNCInChargeOf data set contains positional collocates for the phrase in charge of, extracted from the British National Corpus.
+You can load this data set into your R session with the command data(BNCInChargeOf).
 Re-read the description of contingency tables for surface cooccurrences in the lecture slides, then calculate the contingency table of observed frequencies from the provided frequency information (f.in, N.in, f.out, N.out).
-Use transform() to add the new variables Oll, Ol2, Oll and Old to the data set. - Compute the expected frequencies, row/column marginals, sample size, and association scores for a selection of measures, following the instructions in the lecture slides.
+Use transform() to add the new variables O11, O12, O21 and O22 to the data set. - Compute the expected frequencies, row/column marginals, sample size, and association scores for a selection of measures, following the instructions in the lecture slides.
 Rank the data set according to each association measure.
 Which measure gives the intuitively most plausible ranking? - Association measures can also be used to identify characteristic keywords, which are much more frequent in spoken than in written English, or vice versa.
-The data set BNCcomparison lists the frequencies of a selection of English words in the written and spoken part of the British National Corpus. - Construct appropriate contingency tables for the frequency comparison setting, as explained in Unit 2.
+The data set BNCcomparison lists the frequencies of a selection of English words in the written and spoken part of the British National Corpus. - Construct appropriate contingency tables for the frequency comparison setting, as explained in the lecture on Hypothesis Testing for Corpus Frequency Data.
 First, determine the written and spoken sample sizes by summing over all rows of the data set.
 Then calculate the observed frequencies 011, 012, 021 and 022 for each word (= row), and add them to the data set. - Which association measures might be sensible for keyword extraction?
 Compute the respective association scores using the same procedure as above, and rank the data set by keyness for written or spoken English.
 Do high/low association scores correspond to written or to spoken keyness?
 Compare the keywords identified by different measures.
 Do you notice any specific problems of individual measures?